midega-g/sql-QA/AdventureWorks-Practice-Questions/queries/q1-year-over-year-comparison.md

 # Solution 1 Breakdown

+In this solution, all data is first consolidated into a single temporary table (`fiscal_data`), which is then self-joined to perform year-over-year comparisons.

 **Step 1: Create a temporary table**

 - A temporary table (`fiscal_data`) is created to store fiscal year (`FY`), fiscal quarter (`FQ`), and sales (`FQSales`) for each salesperson.